-The SOPA bill (AKA H.R 3261) will go for voting on January 24th 2012.
-The debate and discussions are getting hotter; an increased number of people and organisations raise their voice and mobilize U.S citizens for or against the passing of that bill.
+The SOPA bill (AKA H.R 3261) will go for voting on January 24th, 2012.
+The debate and discussions are getting hotter; an increased number of people and organizations raise their voice and mobilize U.S citizens for or against the passing of that bill.
 Learn about the SOPA supporters of both sides.

-On another side, Reddit, the popular user-curated news site has decided to blackout his services on January 18th so as to show their protest against SOPA.
-This is a courageous move and while people are expecting a similar move from big internet companies, it is expected that there will be more mobilization for the coming weeks so as to put the pressure on.
+On another side, Reddit, the popular user-curated news site has decided to blackout his services on January 18th to show their protest against SOPA.
+This is a courageous move, and while people are expecting a similar move from big internet companies, it is expected that there will be more mobilization for the coming weeks to put the pressure on.
 The site Americancensorship.org maintains a list of people and organizations that are actively involved in combatting SOPA.

 SOPA Supporters – Pro & Against SOPA Funding